 The people who follow through with that action contribute to your conversion rate, which is a measurement of how many people click on your ads and then become customers.

-This KPI will also give you an idea about how good your ROI is.
+This KPI will also give you an idea about how good your Google Ads return on investment (ROI) is.
 The better your conversion rate, the more money you’re making.

 4. Cost per conversion

 PPC advertising is unique because of how much control you have over the cost of advertising.
 You can always adjust your bids for every keyword depending on how much you’d like to spend.